 One Thousand and One Stories

-Parallell to that I am also the editor and publisher of the Institute's online magazine, Utrikesmagasinet.
+Parallell to that I am the publisher of the Institute's online magazine, Utrikesmagasinet.

-I am also an consultant to the Swedish Institute.
+I am also an advisor to the Swedish Institute, a government agency.

 In June 2017, the Global Policy Journal and Arab Digest published an article I wrote about Turkey under Erdogan: